kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 ---

-## 13. FAQ
+## 14. FAQ

 **Q: Why calibration over accuracy?**
-A: In high-risk domains, “correct + low confidence” is safer than “wrong + high confidence.”
+A: In high-risk domains, "correct + low confidence" is safer than "wrong + high confidence."

 **Q: How are penalty multipliers determined?**
 A: Based on cost asymmetry in risk management; calibrated on validation data.